 People say pursue your dreams, no matter the hardship.
-Being a queer hockey announcer in Upstate NY is perpetually difficult.
+Being a queer hockey announcer is perpetually difficult.
 There are virtually no other broadcasters in my boat, and a lot of times I do feel alone at sea.
 I'm fighting against deeply entrenched beliefs about sports commentators, who they should be and what they should sound like.
 I'm here to expose those beliefs for what they are: barriers.
 Barriers that I will break down with your help.

 Hockey has been my major passion for as long as I can remember.
 I grew up listening to Sam Rosen and John Davidson depict Rangers games–and every now and then the Devils games called by Doc Emrick.
 They fascinated me.
 It was addicting.
 The anticipation, the breathless buildup of action.
 It was incredible.
 Practicing and practicing, I found myself on the bench broadcasting action to friends and teammates.
 But, I never knew how to pursue my newfound passion.

 In 2002, I was offered a job working game nights in Merchandise with the Binghamton Senators.
 Soon after, I was promoted to Assistant Merchandise Manager, where I acquired several different skills within the professional hockey world.
 I spent the next 9 years learning about different franchises, from the Binghamton Senators to the Florida Everblades to the Milwaukee Admirals, before taking a step back to finish my degree.
 I went back to school and earned a Master's to ensure my credibility.